 2.3 Crop establishment and management practices

-Ttomato (Lycopersicon lycopersci) seeds roma VF variety was selected based on farmer interest and market acceptability.
+Tomato (Lycopersicon lycopersci) seeds roma VF variety was selected based on farmer interest and market acceptability.
 The selected variety was sown on 1m width and 10 m length seed bed.
 At the morning and night at two days interval irrigation water was applied to the nursery seed using bucket.
 Transplanting is usually done to the field 5 to 6 weeks after sowing.
 A week before transplanting reduced the applied water to resist the new environment and the applied treatment.
 However, 12-14 hours before they are taken out of the seedbed they should be thoroughly watered again to avoid excessive damage to the roots.
 Seedlings of 15-25 cm tall with 3-5 true leaves are most suitable for transplanting.
 Transplanting was done in the afternoon or on a cloudy day to reduce the transplanting shock (Shankara et al., 2005).
 The seedlings were then transplanted on well prepared experimental plots on one sides of furrow ridge at row and plant spacing of 90cm and 30cm, respectively.
 According to agronomy and soil feasibility report (ASFR, 2007), single fertilization with NPS at transplanting and split application of Urea at transplanting and 45 days after transplanting was done by hand placement at a rate of 100 kg/ha and 100kg/ha, respectively and mancozeb was sprayed 3 kg/ha in seven day interval to prevent late blight disease and 0.4 l/ha karate was sprayed to control bollworm, Whitefly and aphids pest diseases condition.

 Soil sampling and analysis